-Matthew was elected as Kent’s Police and Crime Commissioner in May 2016.
+Matthew was elected as Kent’s Police and Crime Commissioner in May 2016 and re-elected for a second term in May 2021.
 Prior to this he developed a significant amount of experience of advocacy and public relations that included Parliament and Government departments.
 He has also served as a Voluntary Scout Leader, Councillor and School Governor and he ran a community centre.

 Since becoming a PCC, Matthew has quickly been given responsibilities for two key areas of national Policing business.
-Since March 2017, he has be the Lead Police and Crime Commissioner for Police Performance, which includes the HMIC Inspections, Crime Statistics and Chief Constable Performance.
-In October 2017, he was appointed the Lead PCC for Mental Health and Custody, in addition to the Performance Portfolio.
-Other roles and responsibilities include:
+From March 2017 until 2020, he was the Lead Police and Crime Commissioner for Police Performance, which included the HMIC Inspections, Crime Statistics and Chief Constable Performance.
+From October 2017 until June 2021, he was the Lead PCC for Mental Health and Custody, in addition to the Performance Portfolio.
+Other roles and responsibilities have included:

 – Secretary, Conservative Group of PCCs